In Your Search For The Most Comfortable Nursing Bras

 Here’s what you need to know:

-Yes, you can sleep braless while breastfeeding—but only for short periods of time.
+You can sleep braless while breastfeeding—but only for short periods.
 Sleeping in the same position for too long can cause pressure on your breasts (and possibly even mastitis).
-So if you’re going to sleep without a bra on, make sure to move around and switch positions every few hours so that your breasts don’t get too full and uncomfortable.
+So, if you’re going to sleep without a bra on, move around and switch positions every few hours so that your breasts don’t get too full and uncomfortable.

-If your breasts feel too full or heavy after nursing, try massaging them with warm olive oil before heading off to bed.
+If your breasts feel too full or heavy after nursing, try massaging them with warm olive oil before bed.
 This will help loosen up any clogged ducts or milk blisters that might be causing discomfort and swelling in your breasts.